Book the 2024 Etape du Tour Today

 The route out to Cap Formentor is an epic road ride of 40km from Port Pollensa and back.
 It's one of Mallorca's most famous routes as it twists and turns across the peninsular before delivering you out to the Capr Formentor lighthouse.
 The views are incredible.
 They vary from limestone rock, sheer drops into the sea and of course, the famous Cap Formentor tunnels.
 The climbs are short and punchy whilst the descents can be really technical.
 Due to its popularity, you need to ride this route early in the morning.
 Ride it too late and you will be battling traffic and busses.
 The local government has a summer ban on all vehicular traffic in the early morning and late afternoon so it's perfectly possible to enjoy some of the finest road riding with only other cyclists for company.

-2. Andratx to Pollensa
+Andratx to Port Pollensa

 Key Stats